Heineken extends Champions League deal by three years

 Heineken will also have quicker access to images, enhancing its social media such as a live Twitter feed linked to matches.

-It will retain the right to take the trophy to soccer fans, with Buenos Aires, Lagos and Ho Chi Minh City - major Heineken markets - on its schedule early next year.
+It will retain the right to take the trophy to soccer fans, with Buenos Aires, Lagos and Vietnam - major Heineken markets - on its schedule early next year.

 Heineken is the largest seller of beer in Europe, but is also number two in Africa and has boosted its presence in higher growth emerging markets, with expansion into Mexico in 2010 and in Asia last year.